-Urinary Tract Infection (UTI) Specialist
+Urinary Tract Infection (UTI) Specialist in NYC

 What symptoms are associated with urinary tract infections?

-Urinary tract infections (UTIs) usually cause symptoms such as:
+UTIs usually cause symptoms such as:

 - increased urgency to urinate